-Students should complete the application and e-mail it along with a letter detailing the project and a résumé detailing previous community service to Edward Queen, equeen@emory.edu.
+Students should complete the application and e-mail it along with a detailed description of the project to be funded and a résumé detailing previous community service to Edward Queen, equeen@emory.edu.

-This letter should articulate the rationale for the project, clearly state how the project relates to social justice issues and community service, indicate what ideas and traditions influenced you to do this project, and a budget specifying the amount requested from the Boozer-Noether Funds and listing other funds available.
+This description should articulate the rationale for the project and exactly what you will be doing, clearly state how the project relates to social justice issues and community service, and why you chose to undertake this project, as well as a budget specifying the amount requested from the Boozer-Noether Funds and listing other funds available.